MerginMaps/docs/src/server/install/index.md

 We recommend using a dedicated host machine with 8 GB of memory.
 The requirements for CPU and persistent storage depend largely on the frequency of project updates and the anticipated size of the data you expect to store respectively.

+## Install Docker from official source

+Please, use latest version of Docker and Docker Compose tools.
+Follow the [official](https://docs.docker.com/engine/install/) guidelines in accordance to your OS system.

 ## Mergin Maps CE Docker Images
 <ServerType type="CE" />